Byron/gitoxide/DEVELOPMENT.md

 ### Object Databases

-In repositories there may be millions of objects and accessing them quickly is relevant to many of git's features.
+In repositories there may be millions to 10th of millions of objects like commits, blobs, trees and tags, and accessing them quickly is relevant to many of git's features.

 #### Packed object database